 Naples is the largest city in southern Italy.
 It is located in the Campania region.
-It is famous today for its bustling and chaotic centro.
+It is famous today, and maybe for 4000 years, for its bustling, lively, and chaotic centro.
 Naples is the oldest continually inhabited city in the world, having been founded during the Neolithic period.
 Naples’ history is long and varied.
 First settled by the ancient Greeks during the Magna Grecia, successive peoples have built their lives and culture literally right on top of one another.

 Many people think of pizza when they think of Naples.
 And there’s a lot more to Naples than Pizza.
 This city has such an amazing culture with all the architecture, ruins, beaches, people and exquisite foods.
 Just walking down a street in Naples, one can appreciate the antique roads with a story and a history left behind.
 Enjoy promenading down these narrow roads with a gelato in hand and look at the beautiful architecture and vistas.
 Along the way enjoy the friendly natives (i Napoletani) out on their balconies or usually on their vespas driving by and greeting you in their musical language of Italian.
 Of all the beaches in the world it is hard to find one that compares to the beaches of Naples and the Amalfi Coast.